Arkanthara/digital_forensic/report/report.typ

   By using the previous and following images, the prediction is definitely better, allowing less data to be used than for P-frames.
   This kind of frame is especially used for compression.

+These frames create a Group Of Picture as shown on @video_structure.

 #figure(
   caption: "Kind of frames used in a video", table(